-The plan will address:
+The plan addresses:

-- the disparities experienced by African American and Black students in every indicator of academic success.
+- The disparities experienced by African American and Black students in every indicator of academic success

-- the historical practices leading to disproportionate outcomes for the students.
+- The historical practices leading to disproportionate outcomes for the students

-- the educational needs of the students from early childhood through post-secondary education by examining culturally responsive and appropriate best practices in this state and across the nation.
+- The educational needs of the students from early childhood through post-secondary education by examining culturally responsive and appropriate best practices in this state and across the nation

 The Department will be awarding grants to early learning service providers, school districts, post-secondary institutions, and community-based organizations to implement strategies developed in the plan.

 September 21, 2021

 The Oregon Department of Education (ODE) is pleased to announce the recipients of the 2021-2023 African American/Black Student Success Plan (AABSS) grants.